voxpupuli/puppet-extlib/README.md

 ### cache_data

 Retrieves data from a cache file, or creates it with supplied data if the file doesn't exist.
 Useful for having data that's randomly generated once on the master side (e.g. a password), but then stays the same on subsequent runs.
 The `cache_data` takes three parameters:

 * namespace: the folder under Puppet's vardir that the data is placed (e.g. mysql becomes /var/lib/puppet/mysql)
 * data_name: the filename to store the data as (e.g. mysql_password becomes /var/lib/puppet/mysql/mysql_password)
 * initial_data: the data to store and cache in the data_name file

-*Examples:*

 ```puppet
 class mymodule::params {